Barkhausen-Institut/hermespy/README.md

    2. **ubuntu**: `. env/bin/activate`
 2. The simulator can be called by `python hermes.py <param> <output_dir>`.

 The main execution file is `hermes.py -p <settings-directory -o <results-directory>`.
 Both command line parameters are optional arguments. `<settings-directory>` contains settings files for the simulation and `<results-directory>` tells the simulator where to put the result files.
 Both are relative paths and have default values namely `_settings` and `results`.
+Plase refer to our documentation (see below).

-`settings_general.ini` contains all the parameters that describe the simulation flow and `settings_scenario.ini` contains the parameters that describe the simulation scenario (modems, channel).
-Depending on the scenario, some technology specific parameter files must also be defined.
-For further information on the parameters, refer to the simulation files and to the documentation in the `docs` folder.
+Some examples may be found in the **_examples** folder.
+Check the readmes.

 ## Quadriga